 Peter Bean is a member of the firm’s Communications Practice Group.
-Peter represents public and private sector US and non-US clients in the technology and communications industries on a range of complex legal, regulatory and legislative issues, many of which are at the forefront of telecommunications law and policy.
-Peter’s practice is global in scope and leverages the firm’s global footprint for the benefit of clients.
-In the US, his practice includes varied experience practicing before the Federal Communications Commission (FCC) and counseling clients on matters including licensing, regulatory compliance, enforcement, and policy initiatives.
+Peter represents domestic and foreign private and public sector clients in the technology and communications industries on a range of complex legal, regulatory and legislative issues, many of which are at the forefront of telecommunications law and policy.
+Peter’s dynamic practice is global in scope and deep in experience, touching on many different facets of the industry.
+In the US, his practice centers on matters before the Federal Communications Commission (FCC) and state public utility commissions involving mergers and acquisitions, licensing, regulatory compliance, enforcement, and policy initiatives.

 Peter advises a diverse group of clients that includes high-profile technology companies and content (edge) providers, wireless and wireline telecommunications providers, Telecommunications Relay Service providers, media companies, submarine cable system owners and operators, Voice over Internet Protocol (VoIP) providers, wireless and wireline broadband internet access service providers, mobile virtual network operators (MVNOs), cable franchise authorities, cable television operators, real estate investment trusts and developers, financial institutions, private equity firms, foreign governments and foreign regulatory authorities.

 In the US, Peter counsels, represents, and advocates for clients across a broad array of matters, including: